An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Results

 In the bifurcation diagram, at low $\Pi_s$ values, the zero velocity state is linearly stable and is represented by the solid black line.
-At the first critical $\Pi_s$ value, estimated to be approximately 0.872, a pitchfork bifurcation occurs leading to the two possible asymmetric, central-circulation states.
-Both of these branches are linearly stable, and are thus represented by the solid blue lines.
+At the first critical $\Pi_s$ value, estimated to be approximately 0.8715, a bifurcation occurs leading the clockwise and counterclockwise asymmetric states.
+Because each of these states breaks the only symmetry of the valley geometry, namely the reflection symmetry about the vertical $y$-axis defined by transformation $\mathcal{C}_2$, this is a pitchfork bifurcation.
+Both of the branches are linearly stable, and are thus represented by the solid blue lines.
 Because the clockwise and counterclockwise central-circulation states are mirror images of one another, each has equal and opposite maximum vorticity, and thus the branches of this pitchfork bifurcation are perfectly symmetric with respect to the $\omega_z = 0$ axis, which is the form of a perfect pitchfork bifurcation.
-At slightly larger $\Pi_s$, an additional pitchfork bifurcation occurs from the unstable zero state, leading to the two possible dual-circulation states.
-The estimated critical $\Pi_s$ for this bifurcation is approximately 0.875.
-Because the dual-circulation states are unstable to a secondary central-circulation eigenmode, these branches are represented by dashed lines in the bifurcation diagram.
-The steady-state profiles for each of these unstable states was obtained through using the symmetric dual-circulation eigenmode as the initial conditions in the simulation, and minimizing sources of numerical error that could destabilize the symmetric profile (such as using high polynomial order, and using a structured, symmetric mesh).